huynhvp/vietphihuynh.github.io/_posts/2020-11-13-nlp-cheatsheet.md

     Before fine-tuning, continue pre-training a general pretrained language model (PLM) on in-domain unlabeled data (*domain-adaptive pretraining*) can improve the performance of downstream tasks.

+<b>2019</b>

+- [When does label smoothing help?.](https://arxiv.org/abs/1906.02629) (Müller et al., NeurIPS 2019).

+    Optimizing cross entropy loss with hard targets (i.e. one-hot encoding labels) can make the model predict a training sample too confidently where the logit predicted for true label is very large comparing with ones predicted for other labels, as a consequence, the softmax function will generate probabilities with huge gap (e.g. 0.99 for target label and ~0.0 for other labels).
+To alleviate this issue, one solution is to increase the *temperature T* to smooth out soft-max probabilities.
+Another solution is: instead of training with one-hot encoded label (e.g. [1, 0, 0]), we use soft label (e.g. [0.9, 0.05, 0.05]) by re-weighing labels with a small added value playing as noise. <b>Note:</b> we shoud not distill knowledge from a teacher model which is trained with label smoothing since it cause accuracy degradation.

 <br>

 ### <b>2.
 Topics</b>
 #### <b>2.1.
 Neural Text Generation </b>
 ##### <b>2.1.1 Decoding methods </b>

 <b>2022</b>

 - [A Contrastive Framework for Neural Text Generation](https://arxiv.org/pdf/2202.06417.pdf) (Su et al., NeurIPS 2022).

     Aiming at avoiding repetition patterns while maintaining semantic coherence in generated text, <b>constrastive search</b> introduces a *degeneration penalty* into the decoding objective.
 This *degeneration penalty* compares the cosine similarity between a token at current decoding step and all generated tokens at previous decoding steps.
 The closer the token is to precedent decoded text (more likely leading to repetition), the larger the penalty it receives.

+#### <b>2.2.
+Sentence Embedding </b>

+<b>2021</b>

+- [SimCSE: Simple Contrastive Learning of Sentence Embeddings](https://aclanthology.org/2021.emnlp-main.552) (Gao et al., EMNLP 2021).

+    Contrastive learning is employed to learn the sentence embedding with a single encoder in unsupervised manner.
+They use dropout for the generation of positive samples.
+Specifically, an input sentence is fed to the LM *twice* with two different dropout masks that will generate a positive pair of sentence representations for the training.
+Two take-away messages: (i) dropout as data augmentation for text, (ii) contrastive learning helps to evenly distribute learned representations in the embedding space (*isotropy*).